 Take a look at your own to do list, both personal and profession.
 What could you offload (read, outsource) to someone else?
 For a few dollars, you can hire a handyman, organizer, temporary assistant or other helper to clean out a few things that just aren’t getting done.

 Imagine the sense of relief you’ll feel when your list goes from packed to manageable.

 I know money can be tight but often for less than $100 you can get someone else to knock a few items off your list and free up your mind for more creativity, energy and focused productivity.
 Or even more fun time.
 How you use the extra hours is up to you.

 If you need resources for folks who can help you find some free time in your to do list, Let me know and I’ll happily refer them.

 Life really is too short to feel overwhelmed, stuck or just plain dreading a task.
 Spend a few bucks and preserve whatever sanity you have left.

-Have a question for Laura?
-Ask or leave a comment below!
+Have a question for Laura or want to leave a comment?